izid0re/easy-door/README.md

 Pyranoïd is a python3 script that encrypt a standalone python script with a password.
 The cipher is AES in cbc mode. why? ... why not.

-The program use getpass unless you use --raw option.
-It use bz2 to compress the code.
+The program uses getpass unless you use --raw option.
+It uses bz2 to compress the code.

 The crypted script has his own source in the \_\_source\_\_ variable,